elkronos/ANOVAtoolbox/README.md

 This function performs a deviance analysis of variance (ANOVA) for count data using Poisson regression.
 It takes a data frame containing the variables of interest and performs the ANOVA analysis.
 The function provides the deviance ANOVA table, post-hoc test results, effect size (incidence rate ratios), confidence intervals, and a bar plot of the response by group.

 ### 3. GLM and ANOVA Analysis
-This function performs a Generalized Linear Model (GLM) analysis with ANOVA.
-It takes a data frame or data table containing the data for analysis and fits the GLM model.
-The function provides various outputs such as residuals, ANOVA test results, effect size, confidence intervals, and plots including a residuals vs fitted plot.
+This function performs a Generalized Linear Model (GLM) ANOVA.
+It fits the GLM model to the data and allows the user to review such as residuals, ANOVA test results, effect size, confidence intervals, and plot the effects.

 ### 4. Kruskal-Wallis Test and Post-Hoc Analysis with Boxplot Visualization
 This function conducts a Kruskal-Wallis test and performs post-hoc analysis for comparing the distribution of a numeric response variable across different groups defined by one or more categorical variables.
 It also generates a boxplot to visualize the distribution of the response variable by group.